moataz2002/Lepo.js/README.md

 ## Contributing

 Contributions to Lepo are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request in the [GitHub repository](https://github.com/your/repository).

+## License

+This project is licensed under the GPLv3 License - see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for details.